shaps80/Abracadabra/README.md

       return; // in this case no more code exists at this scope, so this is no longer required })
 ```

-## Advanced Configurations

-Abracadabra has been designed to be quite flexible and takes care of all the security for you.

-Out of the box the following areas can be customized:

-* Passcode input view controller (_who says you need 4 digits?_)
-* Event security policies view controller
-* Passcode validation
-* Session policies (_timeout, retries, etc..._)
-* more...

-See the example project for full demo's on how to use all of these features.

 ## Under the Hood